17 Proven Strategies to Reinvent Yourself — Even If You Feel Too Old

 To deal with this depression and anxiety on a daily basis, I recommend writing out a few positive daily affirmations for your goals that you can repeat every morning (or evening) to keep you inspired and motivated.

-Dealing with loss of focus: The answer to this is basically the same as above:
+Dealing with the loss of focus: The answer to this is basically the same as above:

 Remind yourself why this reinvention matters to you.